Inciter/hugo-twenty-twenty-forestry/content/_index.md

 template = "multi-item-section"
 [[page_sections.list_section_item]]
-description = "The problem is, you spend precious time tracking down important numbers that should be right at your fingertips." headline = "Your Data is All Over the Place" image = "/images/icon-network-61x57.png" [[page_sections.list_section_item]] description = "Days spent messing around with spreadsheets and canned reports.
+description = "The problem is, you spend precious time tracking down important numbers that should be right at your fingertips." headline = "Your Data is All Over the Place1" image = "/images/icon-network-61x57.png" [[page_sections.list_section_item]] description = "Days spent messing around with spreadsheets and canned reports.
 This isn’t what you signed up for."